Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 ***Unique features:***
 – MoonScript support in addition to Lua.
 – Commonly used libraries already required and initialised.
 No need to manually write `require`s.
 – Builtin import and export of code snippets, as well as an internal preset system.
+See [Sandbox Snippets](#sandbox-snippets) for some snippets by Akatsumekusa.
 – Better error handling.
 If an error occurs during execution, the editor window will open back up to make it easier to tweak the code.

 ***Thanks to***